Duraisamy Simon Lourdusamy: Biography

-Lourdusamy was born in Kalleri (Note: ecclesiastically comes under Archdiocese of Pondicherry) (a village near Gingee in present-day Viluppuram district, Tamil Nadu, India) as the seventh of twelve children of Annamarie (aka Matharasi) and Duraisamy Simeon.
+Lourdusamy was born in Kalleri (Note: ecclesiastically comes under Archdiocese of Pondicherry) (a village near Gingee in present-day Viluppuram district, Tamil Nadu, India).
+He was the seventh of twelve children of Annamarie (aka Matharasi) and Duraisamy Simeon.
 Lourdusamy was the elder brother of priest and theologian D. S. Amalorpavadass, who was killed in an automobile accident while travelling from Mysore to Bangalore.
 The two of them played a significant part in the implementation of Vatican II Council reforms in India and leading others to do the same.

 He enjoyed a close relationship with Pope John XXIII, Pope Paul VI, Pope John Paul I, and most especially, with Pope John Paul II and his fellow curial cardinal Joseph Ratzinger and future Pope Benedict XVI.
 John XXIII elevated him to the episcopal ranks and appointed him to the See of Bangalore, Pope Paul VI invited him to Rome to serve the Universal Church from 1971.
 Cardinal Lourdusamy also worked with Pope John Paul I as Secretary of the Congregation for Evangelization of Peoples.
 The Cardinal worked very closely with John Paul II for 26 years in various capacities, and he served as Prefect of the Oriental Churches alongside Cardinal Ratzinger (later Pope Benedict XVI) who was the Prefect of the Congregation for Doctrine of Faith.

 He had his early education at St. Ann's in Tindivanam.
 Then he finished his high school studies at St. Joseph Higher School of Cuddalore; then he entered St. Agnes's Minor Seminary in Cuddalore, and completed major seminary education in Philosophy and Theology at St. Peter's Pontifical Seminary, Bangalore from 1946 to 1951.

 He was ordained to the priesthood on 21 December 1951 at Seven Dolours Church, Tindivanam, Pondicherry by Archbishop Auguste-Siméon Colas, MEP, the Archbishop of Pondicherry and Cuddalore.
 1951–1952, pastoral ministry in the archdiocese of Pondicherry.

 After studying further at Loyola College in Madras (1952–1953), he was sent to Rome to pursue higher studies in the area of Canon Law at the Pontifical Urbaniana University (1953–1956), from where he obtained a doctorate.
 He obtained 100% in all of his exams in canon law studies, something which had never occurred in other Roman universities.
 He played the piano, and has composed the music for devotional songs.

 On returning to the Archdiocese of Pondicherry and Cuddalore, Fr.
 Lourdusamy served as Archdiocesan Chancellor and private secretary to Archbishop Ambrose Rayappan, as editor of the archdiocesan weekly "Sarva viyabhi" (சர்வ வியாபி), and was choirmaster at the Cathedral in Pondicherry, Director of the Catholic Doctors' Guild, Director of the Catholic Nurses' Guild, Director of the Newman Association, and Director of the Catholic University Students Union.